 Following the death of Leopold II in 1792, the position of Holy Roman Emperor was soon given to his son, Franz (1768-1835).
 The young Habsburg monarch thus became Emperor Franz II.

-Things got a little easier in 1806 when the Holy Roman Empire dissolved, allowing Emperor Franz II/I to become just Emperor Franz I (saving everyone a lot of tedious explanations at cocktail parties).
+Things got a little easier in 1806 when the Holy Roman Empire dissolved.
+This allowed Emperor Franz II/I to become just Emperor Franz I and save everyone a lot of tedious explanations at cocktail parties.

 After Franz died, his son and successor (Ferdinand I) decided to erect a monument to his father.